HenryGP/om_ansible/README.md

    ```
    docker exec -it om_ansible_provisioner_1 /opt/ansible-2.3.1.0/bin/ansible-playbook /root/om_ansible.yaml
    ```
-   **NOTE** The plans following tasks are expected to fail on containers due to the nature of Docker containers:
-   - Copy mongodb repository files (changing /etc/hosts)
-   - Set SELinux to permissive
-   - Changing SELinux context
-   These are the only tasks ignored by Ansible in case of failure, the rest will stop the execution in case of failure.
 1. Check the container names by executing `docker ps`
 1. ssh into an specific container:
    ```